kshitijlohani/kshitijlohani.github.io/pages/projects/shikshya-dikshya/faq.md

 **What is Shikshya-Dikshya**

-> 'Shikshya-Dikshya' is an online 100 sec show, where a deserving candidate gets help from a donor. thats it.
+> 'Shikshya-Dikshya' is an online 100 sec show, where a deserving candidate with financial difficulty gets help from a donor to move ahead in life.
+Thats it.

+**Why this name**

+> 'Shikshya' means education and 'Dikshya' means enlightening someone.
+> Also, this project is a tribute to someone who came to my life when i was in the worst phase of my life.
+That person uplifted my life and made me who i am today.
+I owe my happiness and success to that person.
+Thank you.

 **Why am i doing this**